Yoast/wordpress-seo/readme.txt

 * No longer calls the third-party `thematic_doctitle` and `woo_title` filters.
 * Adds the `/wp-json/yoast/v1/get_head` endpoint to get the our head for an URL.
 This endpoint takes a single parameter, `url` which should be the absolute URL of the page to get the head for.
 * Removes the minimum and maximum size requirements when outputting `og:image` meta tags.

-= 13.5 =
-Release Date: April 14th, 2020

-While we’re working on getting [Yoast SEO 14.0](https://yoa.st/3zs) ready for the world, you can enjoy today’s release of Yoast SEO 13.5.
-Read all about Yoast SEO 13.5 in [our release post](https://yoa.st/release-13-5)!

-Bugfixes:

-* Fixes a bug where a fatal error would be thrown when saving a post while the type was no longer WP_Post due to filtering.
-* Fixes a bug where .xsl site map files would not be cached correctly.

-Other:

-* Sets minimum supported WordPress version to 5.3.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).